This case can’t be solved: They charged $5,900 for a one-way ticket in economy class to fly to my mother’s funeral

 SAA continues to stonewall me with responses and comments that are irrelevant to my situation.
 By comparison, I also have contacted Continental Airlines, with whom I had the return portion of my original air ticket, which as a result of the death, was unused.
 My ticket with Continental was non-refundable.
 Nevertheless, given the circumstances, they have promptly refunded the entire unused portion of my ticket.

-Here’s a typical response from the airline:
+A typical response from the airline

 At outset we sorry to hear about your loss.